 Finally, you should include at least one mountain top in your plans.
 The Weisshorn near Arosa is a great one for its stunning 360° view.
-Another very good option is Diavolezza on the Bernina Pass, offering a magificent view of the Piz Bernina, the highest mountain in Graubünden, and its surrounding glaciers.
+Another good option is Diavolezza on the Bernina Pass.
+It offers a magificent view of the Piz Bernina (which is the highest mountain in Graubünden) and its surrounding glaciers.

 TOWNS IN THIS REGION

 Upper class alpine town which makes a magnificent base for hiking and skiing.